jprhyne/buildConfigs/cmake.md

   * For me, this was `make -j4`
 6. Run the test suite (not technically necessary, but good practice)
   * For me, this was `./bin/ctest`
+  * The purpose of this test is, in my opinion, to know the limitations of using this version of cmake, if you don't create CMAKE projects, then this will likely not be useful to you.
+So you can skip it.
-7. If all tests pass or you just want to install it and go, then you can install it to whatever directory you chose
+7. If all tests pass or you are ready to install it and go, then you can install it to whatever directory you chose
   * For me, this was `make install`
 8. To use this cmake version, you will need to call this new binary directly, so when compiling